datachain-uit/ZCLS-for-CirMetrics/README.md

 ### ZK-Rollup Benchmark

-Follow the workflow below to run and benchmark the ZK-Rollup:
+Follow the workflow below to run and benchmark the ZK-Rollup (every steps from now on start from src directory):

 #### Step 1: ⚡ ZK Circuit Setup